Contents

 Why use web standards?

-Certain web developers and web designers have a resistance towards using web standards.
-Common arguments are It’s too difficult, It works anyway and The tools I use create invalid code.
+Some web developers and web designers have a resistance towards using web standards.
+Common arguments are It’s too difficult, It works anyway, and The tools I use create invalid code.

 It’s easy to react emotionally and build up a resistance towards learning something new and abandoning techniques you know and feel comfortable with.
 However, if you look at the situation logically you will see that there are many benefits to learning and using web standards.
-A few examples:
+Here are a few:

 Validation

-Validation is the process of controlling that a document obeys the rules of the language used in the document.
-You can compare it to checking a text for spelling and grammatical errors.
+Validation is the process of controlling that a document adheres to the rules of the programming language used in the document.
+You can compare it to checking a text you have written for spelling errors.

-Validation is an important part of web development.
-Many errors that are hard to find are discovered during validation.
-An error can be as trivial as a typo, or as serious as an element or attribute being used in an invalid way.
+Quality assurance through validation is an important part of web development.
+Many errors that are hard to spot manually are discovered during validation.
+An error can be as trivial as a typo or as serious as an element or attribute being used in an invalid way.
+It can also have absolutely no effect on the way the document is rendered in a web browser or completely mess it up.

 Unfortunately, many people don’t validate their documents.
 Some people may not know about validation, others forget to validate, and there are those who intentionally avoid validating.
-This situation can largely be blamed on web browser vendors.
-Most web browsers attempt to interpret invalid HTML as best they can, and try to guess what the author’s intention is, instead of displaying an error message.
-This behaviour has led to the sloppy markup that is very common today.
-The problem with that kind of markup is that it gives unpredictable results and relies on the error handling of web browsers.
+I think this situation can largely be blamed on web browser vendors.
+Most web browsers attempt to interpret invalid HTML as best they can and try to guess what the author’s intention is instead of displaying an error message.
+It is understandable that web browsers want to do that, but this error tolerance is undoubtedly one major reason for the sloppy markup that is very common today.

 Why we won’t help you is Mark Pilgrim’s excellent explanation of the advantages of validation.
 The article also explains why it may be harder to get help from people on discussion forums and mailing lists if you haven’t validated your documents before asking for help.